Pouya2077/Point-Tracker/README.md

 8. You can save the state of the application or load the state of the application by clicking the "Save" or "Load" buttons respectively.
     - The state is saved to a JSON file that the terminal GUI also uses.
     - Loading the application reads from this saved JSON file and parses the data to the appropriate class objects.

+## Phase 4: Task 2

+This is an example of the output of the event log when using the GUI or terminal of the application.

+Wed Nov 27 19:16:50 PST 2024
+Added Ice Capp.

+Wed Nov 27 19:16:52 PST 2024
+Added Coffee.

+Wed Nov 27 19:16:53 PST 2024
+Added Coffee.

+Wed Nov 27 19:16:55 PST 2024
+Added Coffee.

+Wed Nov 27 19:16:56 PST 2024
+Added Bagel.

+Wed Nov 27 19:16:57 PST 2024
+Removed Coffee.

+Wed Nov 27 19:17:07 PST 2024
+Items purchased with money.

+Wed Nov 27 19:17:12 PST 2024
+Items purchased with money.

+Wed Nov 27 19:17:14 PST 2024
+Items purchased with points.